-We have an EPSRC funded PhD studentship available to UK/EU applicants at the moment!
-The studentship is for up to 4 years from October 2018, and covers tuition fees at the UK/EU level as well as a stipend.
+We have extended the deadline of our EPSRC funded PhD studentship!
+This is available to UK/EU applicants for up to 4 years from October 2018, and covers tuition fees at the UK/EU level as well as a stipend (£16,000 approx).

 Please be aware that EPSRC funding is only available to UK/EU candidates who have (a) settled status in the UK, with no restrictions on how long they can stay and (b) been 'ordinarily resident' in the UK for 3 years prior to the start of the studentship (for education purposes is fine).
 For more information: epsrc.ac.uk/skills/studentships/help/eligibility